gp-grid-logo

 Server Data Source

-For server-side sorting, filtering, and pagination:
+For server-side sorting, filtering, and windowed row loading:

-import { createServerDataSource } from "gp-grid-react";
+import { createServerDataSource } from "@gp-grid/react";

 const dataSource = createServerDataSource(async (request) => {